ivoa-std/ProvenanceDM/model/README.txt

 * create the provenancedm.vo-dml.xml file by running from the tools-directory::
   ant run_xmi2vo-dml

-  - if error: No uml:Model found, edit the provenance.xmi-file directly and patch the xmi namespace: xmlns:uml="http://www.omg.org/spec/UML/20100901/"
+  - if error: No uml:Model found or namespace problems, edit the provenance.xmi-file directly and patch the xmi namespace: xmlns:uml="http://www.omg.org/spec/UML/20100901/" (or use "bash repair_namespace.sh  provenance.xmi" within the provenance/vo-dml directory)
+  - retry: ant run_xmi2vo-dml

 * create the html documentation: ant run_vo-dml2html